Yandex Cloud

 }'

-Where destinationFolderId is the ID of the folder you want to move your cluster to.
-You can fetch this ID together with the list of folders in the cloud.
+Where destinationFolderId is the ID of the folder to which you are moving your cluster.
+You can get this ID with the list of folders in the cloud.

 You can request the cluster ID with the list of clusters in the folder.